22 Lead Generation Ideas We Used to Get 300k+ Leads (for 2024)

 - Do we have the core competencies to produce high-quality content?
 If not, how can we attract and leverage the right people?

-Obviously transactional content that asks readers to buy in the first sentence doesn’t sell.
+Obviously, transactional content that asks readers to buy in the first sentence doesn’t sell.

 You need to be a teacher—one that’s invested in the future of your students (customers).

+While PPC and other paid methods can drive traffic, they’re harder to get started with for small companies.
 For us, organic search drives the lion’s share of traffic to our blog.
 That’s when someone searches for something like, “sales strategies” on Google, and they see this:

 Getting your content noticed will take hustle.

 2. Record Educational or Instructional Videos